kiegroup/kie-soup/kie-soup-dataset/kie-soup-dataset-elasticsearch/README.md

 Notes
 -----

-* This module has benn build and tested against an ElasticSearch server version  <code>2.1.2</code>.
+* This module has been build and tested against an ElasticSearch server version  <code>2.1.2</code>.
 In other releases you may hit with some incompatibility issues.

 * In order to perform data set look-ups using FIXED date interval types, *groovy dynamic scripting* must be enabled in your ElasticSearch server.
 For more information go [here](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html#_enabling_dynamic_scripting).